lonerapier/lonerapier.github.io/docs/hosting.md

 > Cloudflare Pages performs a shallow clone by default, so if you rely on `git` for timestamps, it is recommended that you add `git fetch --unshallow &&` to the beginning of the build command (e.g., `git fetch --unshallow && npx quartz plugin install && npx quartz build`).

 > [!note]
-> For more detailed CI/CD configuration including caching and plugin management, see [[ci-cd]].
+> For more detailed CI/CD configuration including caching and plugin management, see [[getting-started/migrating#Updating Your CI/CD|the migration guide]].

 ## GitHub Pages